On higher-rank Khovanskii-Teissier inequalities: Introduction

 To prove Theorem \ref{thm2}, we will mainly follow Xiao's strategy in \cite{X}.
 One of the crucial steps in \cite{X} is applying G{\aa}rding inequality to the elementary symmetric polynomial.
-In this note, we shall consider some hyperbolic polynomials which are slightly more general than the elementary symmetric polynomial, and then apply G{\aa}rding's theory \emph{iteratively}.
-Details will be presented in the next subsection.
+In this note, we shall consider some hyperbolic polynomials which are more general than the elementary symmetric polynomial, and then apply G{\aa}rding's theory \emph{iteratively}.
+Details will be presented in Section \ref{sect_hi}.